 Now, this isn’t about being a doormat.
 You want to decide if you want to change your behavior or not.
 But empathy helps you pick up on the information in the first place.

-Here’s a list of subtle things to notice if someone wants to talk to you.
+Here’s a list of signs to tell if someone wants to talk to you.
 Picking up on those signals is a powerful way to be more empathetic.

 Ever been in a social setting and felt pressure to not make mistakes?
 Or felt pressured that you should try to make friends?

 A few years back, I was about to move from Sweden to NYC.
-Because I knew that I was leaving, I saw all social interaction as practice for USA.
-It made wonders for me, and I had unexpected results:
+Because I knew that I was leaving, I saw all social interaction as practice for the USA.
+I had some unexpected results:

 In your next social interaction, see it as another opportunity to practice your social skills for the future.
 If you mess up – great, another experience to learn from.
 If you don’t make any friends or they don’t like you, that’s fine – you’re only practicing.